 In the end, it will end with a course on perfumes, perfume synthesis, personalization of a fragrance according to a palette of individual characteristics, aspects of toxicology and physiopathy, in relation to the skin and emotional reactions of man.

-The course explores cultures and its geographies across the globe in a wider picture that draws from the mutual relationships between people, places, identities and landscapes.
-Cultural tourism offers the opportunity of the students to draw from the deeper territorial understandings of an important region of Romania and promises a special in-side outdoor experience.
+Course description: The course explores cultures and its geographies across the globe in a wider picture that draws from the mutual relationships between people, places, identities and landscapes.
+Cultural tourism offers the opportunity of the students to draw from the deeper territorial understandings of an important region of Romania and promises a special in-situ outdoor experience.

-Two major aspects will be considered: the geographical dimension of culture and the role culture - as a way of life- has on cultural tourism with a close look at the cultural construction of the seeds of the Romanian revolution in 1989.
+Objectives: Two majour aspects will be considered: the geographical dimension of culture and the role culture - as a way of life- has on cultural tourism with a close look at the cultural construction of the seeds of the Romanian revolution in 1989.

 Field work will explore the local way of life with specific focus on history, ethnicity, Roma population.